vluzrmos/laravel-language-detector/readme.md

 There are a few drivers that you might to use, choose one which matches with your application design:

 ## Browser Preferences
 The driver `browser` will try to detect the language of the application based on the request languages (browser preferences).
-That driver doesn't need any other configuration, just configure the available languages, an that is it.
+This driver doesn't need any other configuration, just configure the available languages.

 ## Subdomains
-The driver `subdomain`  will try to detect the language of the application which matches with subdomain of the hostname. ex.:
+The driver `subdomain`  will try to detect the language of the application which matches with subdomain of the hostname. eg.:

     http://fr.site.domain